 (Click here to see the RSI paper)

 The XE-3DM, the fully automated AFM system, is designed for overhang and trench profiles, sidewall roughness and imaging, and critical angle measurements.
-The unique design of the XE-3DM, made possible by the XE-series' decoupled XY and Z scanning system, allows for characterization of undercut features as well as top surfaces.
+The unique design of the XE-3DM, made possible by the Park AFM' decoupled XY and Z scanning system, allows for characterization of undercut features as well as top surfaces.
 In addition, combined with Park Systems' True Non-Contact mode, the XE-3DM can realize non-destructive imaging of soft photoresist structures without deforming or damaging them.
 Further information on the XE-3DM, please click here.

 About Park Systems

 Park Systems serves its customers by providing a complete range of AFM solutions including AFM systems, options and software, along with global service and support.
 For over 25 years, Park Systems has developed a reputation as the AFM technology leaderand the preferred nanotechnology solutions partner among major universities, research institutes and industry leaders who demand the most precise metrology for the most challenging problems in their fields.
 Park Systems promotes sustainable, long-term growth of its AFM business by constantly seeking to address the changing needs of AFM users.
 Park Systems' manufacturing and engineering facilities are located in Suwon, South Korea.
 Global sales and service offices are located throughout the U.S., Japan, and Singapore.
 For more information, visit www.parkAFM.com.

 Source: Park Systems Corp.